hanaecarrie/nipt_nus_soc_summer_workshop_2021/README.md

 The genome can be seen as a very long string composed from an alphabet of 4 "letters": {A,C,G,T,(sometimes N for unknown)}.
 The letters are called **nucleotides or bases**.
 **Next-generation sequencing (NGS)** technologies such as [Illumina](https://www.youtube.com/watch?v=fCd6B5HRaZ8) are able to recognize the nucleotides on short "substrings" or fragments called **reads** of length 100-300 nucleotides.
 Sequencing a sample generates millions of such substrings/reads so that genome is tiled to about 0.1 to 1 times in the dataset.
 We say it is an **ultra-low pass whole genome sequencing (ULP-WGS)** with a 0.1x to 1x depth of coverage.
 For example, the picture below is a part of genome for a deeper depth of coverage (~30x).
 You can see its sequence at the bottom.
 The grey bars in the middle are reads.
+At this depth of coverage, we can also identify mutations (variant from the reference genome) enhanced in green.

 ![68747470733a2f2f692e696d6775722e636f6d2f393559733372452e706e67](https://user-images.githubusercontent.com/30068394/114520681-456f6600-9c74-11eb-8898-f4893cd96b93.png)